Testing bounded arboricity: Introduction

 All the aforementioned testing algorithms have two-sided error (and this is also true of our algorithm).
 Czumaj et al.~\cite{CGRSSS} study the problem of one-sided error testing of $C_k$-minor freeness and tree-minor freeness.
 For cycle-freeness ($C_3$-minor freeness) they give a one-sided error testing algorithm whose complexity is $\tilde{O}(\sqrt{n}\cdot \poly(1/\eps))$ (for $k>3$ there is an exponential dependence on $k$).
 They show that the dependence on $\sqrt{n}$ is tight for any minor that contains a cycle.
 On the other hand, for tree-minors they give an algorithm whose complexity is $\exp((1/\eps)^{O(k)})$, where $k$ is the size of the tree (so that the complexity is independent of $n$).

-Finally we discuss related results in the sparse-graphs model studied in this paper.
-Czumaj et al.~\cite{CGRSSS} show that their result for cycle-freeness extends to the sparse-graphs model, where the complexity of the algorithm is $\tilde{O}(\sqrt{n}\cdot \poly(1/\eps))$.
-Iwama and Yoshida consider an augmented model that allows random edge sampling.
-In this augmented model they provide several testers for parameterized properties including $k$-path freeness whose complexity is independent in the size of the graph.
+Finally we discuss results in the \danachange{general-graphs} model \danachange{that are related to our result}.
+Czumaj et al.~\cite{CGRSSS} show that their result for cycle-freeness extends to the \danachange{general-graphs} model, where the complexity of the algorithm is $\tilde{O}(\sqrt{n}\cdot \poly(1/\eps))$.
+Iwama and Yoshida~\cite{IY14} consider an augmented model that allows random edge sampling.
+In this augmented model they provide several testers for parameterized properties including $k$-path freeness whose complexity is independent of the size of the graph.